Hi! I’m Liz Steel.

 I am happy to sit down anywhere in order to get a sketch…on the pavement(sidewalk), on the side of a mountain…but naturally prefer the comfort of a good café (of course this includes a good cup of quality tea and some scones!)

-Having fun Your own way
+4. Having fun sketching my own way

 The most important thing for me is the excitement of really starting to ‘see’ the world around me.
-Often the visual exploration of an object or scene give me a real buzz – in a way, the resultant sketch is less important than this discovery although I think this excitement is often reflected in the sketch.
+Often the visual exploration of an object or scene gives me a real buzz – in a way, the resultant sketch is less important than this discovery although I think this excitement is often reflected in the sketch.

 Also my sketchbook journal is the celebration of the little things in life – the everyday becomes special and worthy to record and it is a great way to realize how much we have to be thankful for – even in hard times.

-The final thing is that my sketchbook is MINE – it is there for me to fill with sketches of the things I like, the things that I want to remember, the way I want to sketch or the way I want to develop my skills.
+It’s there for me to fill with sketches of the things I like, the things that I want to remember, the way I want to sketch or the way I want to develop my skills.
 So I make no apology for how many teacups and coffee cups you will see in my pages!

 My ‘religion’ is not just something that I add on to my life by going to church once a week.
 I have a real relationship(don’t really like that word but it is the best one) with my Lord and Saviour Jesus Christ.
 I start every day with hearing from Him in His word (the Bible) and often record these thoughts in my book so that I can carry with me throughout the day.
 You will often see these on the side of my pages.

 I waited patiently for the LORD; and he inclined unto me, and heard my cry.